hoopes-j/HRTF/index.md

 The max patch should open in presentation mode and work as expected.

-Use the two sliders two alter the azimuth and elevation of the simulated sound source, or cycle through the values with the buttons.
+Use the two sliders two alter the azimuth and elevation of the simulated sound source, or trigger the buttons to automatically cycle through these values.